2021-22 School Year Calendar

 November 11 Veterans Day (no school)

-November 22 – 24 Elementary conference days (no school for elementary and K-8 students; varies by school)
+November 22 – 24 Elementary conference days (no school for elementary and K-8 students; varies by school) Tips for families to prepare for elementary conferences.

 November 25 – 26 Thanksgiving break (no school) Thanksgiving and Native American Heritage Day